omjunior/CarND-Advanced-Lane-Lines/README.md

 successful, the current frame is processed with ```find_lanes_with_eq()```, and if this method fails the same frame falls to ```find_lanes_full()```.

-The polynomials are computed by using the OpenCV function ```polyfit```.
+The polynomials are computed by using the OpenCV function ```polyfit``` over the selected points.

-In the following examples, the detected points belonging to lines are colored blue and red, and the space between the computed polynomials (the lane) is colored green:
+In the following examples, the detected points belonging to the left and right lines are colored blue and red respectively, and the space between the computed polynomials (the lane) is colored green:

 | |  |
 |:---:|:---:|